The Gospel According to St. Matthew (film)

 The Gospel According to St. Matthew (Il Vangelo secondo Matteo) is a 1964 epic biblical drama film, written and directed by Pier Paolo Pasolini.
 It is a cinematic rendition of the story of Jesus according to the Gospel of Matthew, from the Nativity through the Resurrection.

 In the neorealist tradition, the film employed a cast of mostly amateur actors, and was filmed entirely on-location throughout Southern Italy.
 The dialogue is taken directly from the Gospel of Matthew, as Pasolini felt that "images could never reach the poetic heights of the text."
 He reportedly chose Matthew's Gospel over the others because he felt "John was too mystical, Mark too vulgar, and Luke too sentimental."

 The Gospel According to St. Matthew premiered on 4 September 1964 at the 25th Venice International Film Festival, where it won the Grand Jury Prize and three Nastro d'Argento Awards, including Best Director.
 It was nominated for three Oscars—Best Art Direction, Best Costume Design and Best Score.
 In 2015, the Vatican City newspaper L'Osservatore Romano called it the best film on Christ ever made.
 The film is considered a classic of world cinema and the neorealist genre.

 Plot

-In Galilee during the Roman Empire, Jesus Christ travels around the country with his disciples, healing the blind, raising the dead, exorcising demons and proclaiming the arrival of the Kingdom of God and the salvation of palestine.
-He claims to be the Son of God and so, therefore, the prophesied Messiah of palestine, which brings him into direct confrontation with the Jewish temple leaders.
-He is arrested, handed over to the Romans and charged with sedition against the Roman state, of which he is declared innocent by the Roman governor of Judea, but is, nevertheless, crucified at the behest of the Temple leaders.
-He rises from the dead after three days, instructing his disciples to spread the gospel throughout the world.
+Note: The film lacks a conventional narrator, and assumes (or at least benefits from) familiarity with the story of Christ.

+In Roman Galilee, the local Jewish community lives in poverty.
+Although the Romans are formally in charge, the Jewish upper class—including King Herod and the Pharisee religious elite—dominates the locals on a day-to-day basis.